monsonite/MINT/README.md

 MINT was developed for the RC2014 Micro Z80 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor (SCM) by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
 The 32K RAM starts at $8000, and MINT is loaded in to run from address $8100.

-If necessary, you can use the serial getchar and printchar routines that are available within the Small Computer Monitor
+If necessary, you can use the serial getchar and putchar routines that are available within the Small Computer Monitor

 See the User Manual pages 45 and 46 on how this is done

 https://smallcomputercentral.files.wordpress.com/2018/05/scmon-v1-0-userguide-e1-0-0.pdf

 MINT was assembled using asm80.com, an online 8-bit assembler.
-It will generate an Intel Hex file that can be pasted into RAM at addresss $8000 using a serial terminal program.
+It will generate an Intel Hex file that can be pasted into RAM at address $8000 using a serial terminal program.
 I use TeraTerm when working within the windows environment.

 Once the MINT code image is pasted into RAM you can run it using the Go command "G8100"